virbula/proxmox-backup/docs/managing-remotes.rst

 in the GUI, or use the ``create`` subcommand.
 After creating a sync job, you can either start it manually from the GUI or provide it with a schedule (see :ref:`calendar-event-scheduling`) to run regularly.
+Backup snapshots, groups and namespaces which are no longer available on the **Remote** datastore can be removed from the local datastore as well by setting the ``remove-vanished`` option for the sync job.

 .. code-block:: console